Most people ignore the plumbing system because it largely remains out of sight.

 1. Tree Roots

-If your home’s area has sufficient vegetation, you may chance upon some wildlife.
-At the same time, it might also result in tree roots invading the pipelines, especially in older homes.
+If the area around your home has sufficient vegetation, you may encounter some wildlife.
+At the same time, tree roots might invade the pipelines, especially in older homes.

 You can usually find a tree root invasion when the underground pipes emit a gurgling sound.
-This is because roots attract moisture, and sewer pipes or drains are an easy water source for most trees.
-Tree roots grow quickly inside pipes, obstructing water flow and damaging pipes.
+Roots attract moisture, and sewer pipes or drains are an accessible water source for most trees.
+Tree roots proliferate inside pipes, obstructing water flow and damaging pipes.
 You will often notice low water pressure or slow drains.

 2. Tissue And Toilet Paper